AndresA6180/AndresA6180/README.md

 <h1> <img src="https://slackmojis.com/emojis/61115-hello-world/download" width="45"/> Hello!
 My name is Andres Aguirre </h1>

-I am currently a student at the Tec de Monterrey in Mexico.
+I am currently an undergraduate student in Tec de Monterrey in Mexico studying computer science and engineering.
 I have a big interest in making videogames on Unity and learning about cybersecurity and eventually work on that too.
 You can find some of my projects below 👇

 <br />

 ### 🧰 Languages and Tools